SMWlDreams/Tetris/README.md

 ### Improvements

-Added a main menu and a stock title screen (actual title screen in progress)
+Added a main menu and a stock title screen (actual title screen in progress).

-Added background audio looping and the speedup
+Added background audio looping, the audio will not speed up when you get a piece in the top 4 lines.

+You can select a track by clicking on the respective name in the main menu.

+You can now select your starting level by clicking on the respective level.
+If you are holding down alt it will add 10 to the starting level.

+You can register high scores now and the display will properly show the top score, updating in real time if you beat to previous top score during a run

-Added line clear and block rotation sfx
+Added line clear, block rotation, block movement, block placement, and game over sfx.

 ### Bug Fixes